-Eight months after moving from Austin, TX to Seattle, WA my vitamin D level plummeted from 34 to 20.
+Eight months after moving from Austin to Seattle, my vitamin D level plummeted from 34 to 20.
 I wasn’t all that surprised.
 As you might expect, moving further away from the equator means less sun.

 While sunscreen may protect us from harmful UV rays, it also inhibits vitamin D synthesis.
-There’s still some disagreement within the scientific community about how much it actually interferes, but I think it’s worth a careful look when it comes to choosing how to care for ourselves.
-It’s not that I disagree with the notion of using sunscreen.
+There’s still some disagreement within the scientific community about how much it interferes, but I think it’s worth a careful look when it comes to choosing how to care for ourselves.
+It’s not that I disagree with the notion of using sunscreen at all.
 In fact, the NIH’s recommendation seems very reasonable to me.
-My concern is that we’ve been PSA’d into believing that we should lather it on any and every time we venture out into the sun — even when it’s just for a short bout of sun exposure.
-In that scenario, it makes me wonder if we’re not doing more harm than good.
+My concern is that we’ve been PSA’d into believing that we should lather it on any and every time we venture out into the sun — even when it’s just for a short bout of sun.
+In those scenarios, it makes me wonder if we’re not doing more harm than good.